Residential Rooftop Solar in Maryland: Frequently Asked Questions

 With net-energy metering, your electric utility will only bill you for your net energy consumption in each billing period.
 Your net consumption is the difference between the electricity you generate and the electricity you consume.
 If you generate more electricity than you consume, the excess will be credited to your account and used to offset future energy bills.
 These credits are applied as either a dollar or kilowatt hour credit to reduce the kilowatt hour charges on the customer’s bill.

 Yes.
 Maryland’s net-metering law requires utilities to provide credits for any excess electricity your rooftop solar panels generate.
 You can use the credits to offset future energy bills.
-Each April, your electric utility will reconcile your account so that if your rooftop solar has generated more electricity than you used, your utility will pay you for the excess generation.
+You can choose to indefinitely accrue credits or you can ask the utility to do a true-up in April of the year.
+If you choose April, your electric utility will reconcile your account so that if your rooftop solar has generated more electricity than you used, your utility will pay you for the excess generation.
 The amounts the utilities pay for this excess generation will not be the full retail rate that you received as credits but are instead paid at a lower “excess generation” rate.

 No. While Maryland law limits the size of your rooftop solar system, Maryland has no limit on the amount of electricity that a utility can credit to your account through net metering.
-Any excess electricity your rooftop array generates will be credited to your account and used to offset future energy bills until each year’s April reconciliation.
+Any excess electricity your rooftop array generates will be credited to your account and used to offset future energy bills.

 No. Electric utilities are not permitted to charge net-energy metering customers any additional fees or charges in Maryland.
 You are responsible for the costs of the solar system itself, including its purchase, installation, maintenance, and repair.
 Some customers lease or purchase their panels from a solar company that handles any necessary maintenance and repair.